bosch-io/iot-things-examples/README.md

 The examples currently on cover some selected aspects of the functionality and do not provide a full overview of the possibilites.
 If you want to learn more please look at the provided background information or get in contact with us.

+### Example "hello-word-java-client"

+### Example "hello-word-webui"

 ### Example "inventory-browser"

 This example shows how to create a simple user interface to list things and their details and show the things on a map.

+Integrated into the inventory-browser examples are two more examples "device-simulator" and "historian".

+### Example "device-simulator"

+This example implements a simple web application to simulate a device by using a sensor information of a modern mobile phone/tablet.

+### Example "historian"

+This example shows how to collect and use data history of property values.
+It shows how to collect and store the data in a MongoDB, how to make them accessible via REST and how to present them in a time series chart.

 ### Example "postman-collection"